Data Protection Notice

 The right to object

 When Taiglum Medical Practice is processing your personal information for the purpose of the performance of a task carried out in the public interest or in the exercise of official authority you have the right to object to the processing and also seek that further processing of your personal information is restricted.
 Provided we can demonstrate compelling legitimate grounds for processing your personal information, for instance; patient safety or for evidence to support legal claims, your right will not be upheld.

 There are other rights under current Data Protection Law however these rights only apply in certain circumstances.
 If you wish further information on these rights please contact the practice manager Sandra Barrett or see below.

 The right to complain

-Taiglum Medical Practice designate a Data Protection Officer to check that we handle personal information in a way that meets data protection law.
+Taiglum Medical Practice and NHS Ayrshire and Arran are joint data controllers for our records and jointly designate as Data Protection Officer Dr Crawford McGuffie, Medical Director of NHS Ayrshire and Arran to check that we handle personal information in a way that meets data protection law.
 If you are unhappy with the way in which we use your personal information please tell our Data Protection Officer using the contact details below.